matco/connectiq-tester/README.md

 ## Usage

-The image requires you to bind the code of you application to a folder in the container and to set the working directory of the container to the same folder.
+The image requires to bind the code of your application to a folder in the container and to set the working directory of the container to the same folder.

 The Docker command has 2 optional parameters:
 * device_id: the id of one device supported by your application, as listed in your `manifest.xml` file, that will be used to run the tests.
 If you don't specify a device id, it will default to `fenix7`.